Gcampes/emberzone.github.io/_posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

 // This is our Higher Order Function, that we are passing in the field name
 // to so that it can be captured by the Computed Property and returned as the
 // function to be called.
+//
-We define it here so that it does not expose itself
+// We define it here because if we defined it on the Component we would expose
+// a method on the public API which is not usable outside the component, and
+// only returns a descriptor.
-// publicly via the component. let has = (field) => { return computed.notEmpty(field); };
+let has = (field) => { return computed.notEmpty(field); };

 let LoginComponent = Ember.Component.extend({